najnesnaj/pinetime-zephyr/docs/about.md

 I would like to thank the folks from [https://www.pine64.org/](https://www.pine64.org/) for the kit.

 The Nordic nrf52832 is an Arm based, 32bit microcontroller with a lot of flash, RAM memory and(!) bluetooth!
-It is a good platform to explore the wonderfull world of opensource RTOS’s.
+It is a good platform to explore the wonderful world of opensource RTOS’s.
 I choose the Zephyr platform, because it already contained the display driver, and the bluetooth functionality.
-Furthermore it can be updated wirelessly.
+Furthermore it can be updated wireless.

 I started of with adapting simple samples, so they would run on the pinetime watch.
 Meanwhile I learned how to adapt the board definition file.